 “I’m only going to say this one more time.
 I don’t want to see a single fucking one of you outside of your rooms past 10.
 Do I make myself clear?”

-No one spoke a word.
-This included myself.
+No one spoke a word, including me.
 We all nodded our heads and shrank back in fear.

 “I said, do I make myself clear,” he roared.

 “Good.
 Now get the hell out of here.
-I don’t care what you do as long as you stay inside.
+I don’t care what you do, as long as you stay inside.
 I’ll be patrolling around here.
-I don’t want to catch a single one of you somewhere you’re not supposed to be.”
+I don’t want to catch anyone somewhere you’re not supposed to be.”

 “Follow me back to our room.
 There’s something I want to show you.”

 We returned to our room and he locked the door behind us.
 He then went over to the window and made sure no one was peering inside.
 When he confirmed that we were completely alone, he crawled under his bed and slid out a long metal case.
 He pulled a key out of one of the pockets on his parka and used it to unlock the case.
 When he lifted the lid, I was met with the site of a double-barrel shotgun.

 “Jesus, Drake.
 Why the hell did you feel the need to bring this with you?”